The Square. The Gillespie Memorial and St. Mary's Parish Church can also be seen.

 WWT Castle Espie Wetland CentreWetland wildlife (Brent geese, ducks, terns), a World Wetland Aviary, sensory garden, and a café serving local produce.Daily 10:00‑17:00 (closed 24 Dec & 25 Dec).
 Free entry; some activities have a charge.

-Nendrum Monastic SiteOne of the best‑preserved pre‑Norman monastic complexes in Northern Ireland, with three concentric stone enclosures.Open daily; Visitor Centre 10:00‑17:00 (last admission 16:30).
+Nendrum Monastic SiteOne of the best‑preserved pre‑Norman monastic complexes in Northern Ireland, with three concentric stone enclosures and a small museum.Open daily; Visitor Centre 10:00‑17:00 (last admission 16:30).
 Free admission.

 Echlinville DistilleryIreland’s first farm distillery; tours showcase the farm‑to‑glass process for whiskey, gin and poitín.Tours must be booked in advance; open weekdays 10:00‑16:00.